Sauceke/BepInEx.LoveMachine/docs/README.md

   patterns.
 This setting allows you to track both variants, which makes animation tracking more precise, but may also result in some abrupt changes mid-stroke.
 Turned on by default.

+### Core Settings

+- **POV:** Which character's point of view should be simulated.
+Possible values:
+  - **Balanced:** Replicates relative movement.
+Should work for most players, most of the time.
+  - **Male:** Male bottom POV.
+Only replicates the female character's movements.
+  - **Female:** Female bottom POV.
+Only replicates the male character's movements.

 ### Device List

 This is where all your devices connected to Intiface are listed.